MechanicalRock/mechanicalrock.github.io/_posts/2023-01-27-re-invent-recap-ml.markdown

 - Data Transformation: Enrich data and convert data format compatible with the input type of your ML training Algorithm.
 - Visualization: Visualize the training data for comparison, relationship, distribution and composition analysis on your data.
 - Model Training: Train your model with transformed dataset.
 You can always set Testing metrics to monitor your model during training.
-- Evaluate your model with test dataset.
+- Evaluation: Evaluate your model with test dataset.
 AWS SageMaker provides you with evaluating metrics.
 - Hyperparameter Tuning: Tune the model hyperparameters to get a better performance and accuracy.
 - Production Ready: Deploy your model to inference instances for production use.